Georgia State Route 141: Peachtree Industrial Boulevard

 Peachtree Industrial Boulevard is a road in the U.S. state of Georgia that begins in Chamblee and ends in Buford.
 Between Interstate 285 and SR 140 (Jimmy Carter Boulevard), the road is concurrent with SR 141.
 North of SR 140, in Peachtree Corners, Peachtree Industrial Boulevard splits from SR 141 and continues to the northeast as a highway with at least four lanes and center median, traveling through the cities of Peachtree Corners, Duluth, Suwanee, Sugar Hill, and Buford.
 The portion of the road concurrent with SR 141 is maintained by the state; the rest is maintained by Gwinnett County.

 Peachtree Industrial Boulevard was originally built in the 1960s.
 The portion of the road concurrent to SR 141 was upgraded to a limited-access highway in the 1980s and 1990s.

 In 2008, the section within the city limits of Chamblee was renamed to Peachtree Boulevard, to reflect the changing nature of the city.
 Prior to this change, the "industrial" name extended until Peachtree Road merges in near the city line with present-day Brookhaven.
 In November 2018, the Doraville City Council passed a resolution to authorize the city manager to rename Peachtree Industrial Boulevard within the city limits to Peachtree Boulevard, following the changes made by Chamblee.
-However, these changes have not yet taken place.
+This change was implemented in 2023.

 In 2013, Gwinnett County decreased the speed limit the road to 45 mph between SR 141 (Peachtree Parkway) and SR 20 (Nelson Brogdon Boulevard) and 50 mph between SR 20 and the Hall County line.
 The goal of the change was to reduce speeding and accidents.

 In June 2018, the Atlanta Regional Commission Board approved funding to equip intersections along Peachtree Industrial Boulevard with connected vehicle technology.

 Gwinnett County has looked at adding and improving sidewalks along Peachtree Industrial Boulevard.

 The Western Gwinnett Bikeway is a multi-use trail under construction along Peachtree Industrial Boulevard.